fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 Recurring expenses aren’t available yet, but they’re on our roadmap.
 For now, you need to enter them as and when they occur.
 [Accounts Payable](docs/core-features/accounting/journal-entries/guides/accounts-payable-transactions#understanding-accounts-payable).

-###How do I un-reconcile a transactions
+### How do I un-reconcile a transactions

-To un-reconcile a transaction, go to the account (e.g., bank account), open the transaction, click ‘Delete’ on the matched line near the bottom, and save.
+To un-reconcile a transaction, go to the account (e.g., bank account), open the transaction, click 'Clear line' on the matched line near the bottom, and save.
 The transaction will remain in the account but will be unreconciled.

 ### How do I record a purchase (eg. computer) as a fixed asset in Fiskl.

 You have two available options:
 - Record the transaction under Assets > Property, Plant & Equipment > Computer Equipment as generally this type of asset is subject to depreciation.
 - You can create a custom Fixed Asset account under Other Current Assets, called Fixed Assets, but option 1 is the best given this type of asset.

+### How do I create a credit note that I received from my supplier for a refund on an expense?

+As Fiskl does not have a dedicated credit note function yet you will need to do:

+1. Create a journal entry with:
+Debit: Accounts Payable (reducing what you owe the supplier)
+Credit: The original expense account (reducing the expense)
+2. If using a bill or invoice entry screen:
+Enter a "negative bill" or "negative invoice" with a negative amount This creates the same effect as a journal entry, reducing both A/P and the expense For example, if you originally recorded a $500 office supplies expense and received a $100 credit note:
+3. Credit note journal entry:
+Debit: Accounts Payable $100
+Credit: Office Supplies Expense $100

 ## Reporting